Is your sweet tooth on the hunt for keto desserts?

 #3: Always Choose Homemade Over Premade

-With the rise of the keto diet and other sugar-avoiding eating plans like it, not-so-healthy low-carb snacks, desserts and bars have been vying for space on grocery shelves.
+With the rise of the keto diet and other low-carb eating plans like it, not-so-healthy low-carb snacks, desserts, and bars have been vying for space on grocery shelves.

-Now that you know how to safely partake in these keto dessert recipes, it’s time to treat yo’ self.
+Now that you know how to safely indulge in these keto dessert recipes, it’s time to treat yo’ self.

 Since I started off by mentioning how you can have your cake on keto, it’s only fair to begin with these recipes first.